 Effective May 1, 2004, the District entered into a lease agreement with the Foundation for Osceola Education, Inc. (the "Foundation") for the Bellalago school facilities.
 The lease is effective from July 1, 2004 through June 30, 2033.
 Lease income for the facilities are from charter school capital outlay funds and certain capital repair reserve funds received by the Foundation and are due on the fifteenth day of each month.
 Amounts received annually are contingent on student enrollment and per student allocated amounts approved by the legislature.
-For the year ended September 30, 2021, the District recorded \$797,015 of lease income, which is reported in local income in the accompanying financial statements.
-The due from other agency of \$705,183 at September 30, 2021 represents cumulative amounts due from the charter academy for reserve funding.
+For the year ended September 30, 2022, the District recorded \$786,783 of lease income, which is reported in local income in the accompanying financial statements.
+The amount is due from Bellalago Charter Academy at September 30, 2022.
+The due from other agency of \$471,936 at September 30, 2022 represents cumulative amounts due from the charter academy for reserve funding.